Last Updated on

 An alternative, if you are looking for a more central location would be to stay at Hotel NH Collection Batalha in the old town.
-It’s a newly renovated 18th century palace which was once the home of a prominent wine producing family.
+It’s a newly renovated 18th-century palace which was once the home of a prominent wine-producing family.
 If you plan on seeing Porto by foot, it might be easier to stay within the old town and this charming hotel really does have the feel of old Porto.
 We popped in for gin and oysters (an excellent idea if you are in need of a little break in the late afternoon) and were charmed by this heritage hotel.

-Or, if your interest is learning more about Port, then staying in Vila Nova de Gaia would be the obvious choice.
+Or, if your interest is in learning more about Port, then staying in Vila Nova de Gaia would be the obvious choice.
 The Yeatman Hotel comes highly recommended and is part of the Taylor’s estate there.

 For more information about Northern Portugal check their website